-Historically, Shell was considered a related party because it owned more than 10% of our limited partner interests and, prior to 2003, held a 30% membership interest in Enterprise Products GP.
-As a result of Shell selling a portion of its limited partner interests in us to third parties, Shell owned less than 10% of our common units at the beginning of 2005.
+Historically, Shell was considered a related party because it owned more than 10% of Enterprise Products Partners limited partner interests and, prior to 2003, held a 30% membership interest in Enterprise Products GP.
+As a result of Shell selling a portion of its limited partner interests in Enterprise Products Partners to third parties, Shell owned less than 10% of Enterprise Products Partners common units at the beginning of 2005.
 Shell sold its 30% interest in Enterprise Products GP to an affiliate of EPCO in September 2003.
-As a result of Shell's reduced equity interest in us and its lack of control of Enterprise Products GP, Shell ceased to be considered a related party in January 2005.
-At December 31, 2006, Shell owned 26,976,249, or 6.2%, of our common units, all of which have been registered for resale in the open market by us.
-At February 1, 2007, Shell owned 19,635,749, or 4.5%, of our common units.
+As a result of Shell's reduced equity interest in Enterprise Products Partners and its lack of control of Enterprise Products GP, Shell ceased to be considered a related party in January 2005.
+At December 31, 2006, Shell owned 26,976,249, or 6.2%, of Enterprise Products Partners' common units, all of which have been registered for resale in the open market by us.
+At February 1, 2007, Shell owned 19,635,749, or 4.5%, of Enterprise Products Partners' common units.

-For the year ended December 31, 2004, our revenues from Shell primarily reflected the sale of NGL and certain petrochemical products and the fees we charged for natural gas processing, pipeline transportation and NGL fractionation services.
-Our operating costs and expenses with Shell primarily reflected the payment of energy-related expenses related to the Shell Processing Agreement and the purchase of NGL products.
+For the year ended December 31, 2004, Enterprise Products Partners revenues from Shell primarily reflected the sale of NGL and certain petrochemical products and the fees we charged for natural gas processing, pipeline transportation and NGL fractionation services.
+Enterprise Products Partners operating costs and expenses with Shell primarily reflected the payment of energy-related expenses related to the Shell Processing Agreement and the purchase of NGL products.
 We also lease from Shell its 45.4% interest in one of our propylene fractionation facilities located in Mont Belvieu, Texas.